top of page

 • 3 min read

-A brown dog sniffing
+A brown dog nose down, sniffing

 Dogs have an instinct to forage and hunt for food.
 Scatter feeding taps into this instinct by spreading food around an area, encouraging dogs to search and work for their meals.
-This simple change can transform mealtime into a stimulating and calming experience that benefits your dog’s mental and emotional health.
+This simple change can transform their mealtime into a stimulating and calming experience that benefits your dog’s mental and emotional health.

 What is scatter feeding?